Harmonic fields and the mechanical response of a cellular monolayer to ablation: Model and methods

 \section{Model and methods}

-This section develops a DEC suitable for cellular monolayers before returning to the vertex model in Sec.~\ref{sec:vm}.
-We begin in Sec.~\ref{sec:network} by establishing the basic geometric and topological framework on which we will construct differential operators.
+This section develops a DEC-inspired framework suitable for cellular monolayers before returning to the vertex model in Sec.~\ref{sec:vm}.
+We begin in Sec.~\ref{sec:network} by establishing the basic geometric and topological features of the framework on which we will construct differential operators.